John Rennie Short: Scholarship

 The fourth theme, mainly expressed in book form, is the history of cartography.
 Short builds upon and extends the work of the critical cartographic theorist John Brian Harley to deconstruct maps as social and political texts.
-Short explores the power dynamics in how the USA and Korea were represented in maps, the creation of a spatial sensitivity in the early modern era, the role of indigenous people in so-called exploration and discovery of the New World, and the emergence of the national atlas as important feature of modern nationalism.
+Short explores the power dynamics in how the US and Korea were represented in maps, the creation of a spatial sensitivity in the early modern era, the role of indigenous people in so-called exploration and discovery of the New World, and the emergence of the national atlas as important feature of modern nationalism.
 He has also penned a general introduction to the subject.